mohamednaji7/remote-worker/README.md

 # Remote Worker
-Clone and a github repo and run the its main script.
+Clone a github repo and run worker from it.